gadimahendra/note-code/README.md

 ## Features

-- Create and share code snippets with a unique ID.
+- Users can create and update code snippets via REST APIs
-- View default HTML snippet upon first load.
+- RESTful endpoints implemented using Express.js
-- Save code snippets with a chosen language and theme.
+- MongoDB used for storing and managing code snippets securely
-- Disable the Share button until edits are made after saving.
-- Responsive design for all devices.

 ---